 The USS Shasta (AE-6) was a Lassen-class ammunition ship.
-The principal occupations of the USS Shasta were to safely and timely transport ammunition.
+The principal occupation of the USS Shasta was to safely and timely transport ammunition.

 Technical Features of the USS Shasta (AE-6)

 Launch date: 9 July 1941